Tagada85/smiling-artichoke/src/pages/posts/loopback4-postgresql-foreign-keys.md

 ---
-title: Using foreign keys with Loopback 4 ans PostgresQL
+title: Using foreign keys with Loopback 4 and PostgresQL
 subtitle: Setting up a Loopback4/PostgresQL project
 excerpt: >-
   Configuring properly a Loopback 4 project that uses PostgresQL and setting up correctly the foreign keys appeared to be quite difficult for me.
 In this article, let's explore how you could do it!